FHA Streamline Refinance: How It Works, Rates, and Requirements

 Can You Remove a Borrower on an FHA Streamline?

 Yes, removing a borrower on an FHA streamline refinance is possible.
-However, this requires a credit qualifying streamline refi, meaning that even though you won’t need an appraisal, you still have to reverify your income and undergo a detailed credit check.
+However, this requires a credit qualifying streamline refi — meaning that even though you won’t need an appraisal, you will still need to reverify your income and undergo a detailed credit check.

 Article Sources